 Concepts should be used to group ideas based on how they advance the main point of the argument.

 A literature review is an important component of academic writing.
 It surveys the existing body of work to assess the current state of knowledge on a given topic.
 Doing so provides a framework for further research and study.
 A literature review can be a stand-alone paper or part of a larger research project.
-In either case, its purpose is to provide a critical survey of the existing body of work.
+In either case, its purpose is to survey the existing body of work critically.

 Writing a literature review can be difficult, but with these guidelines, it doesn't have to be!
 If you need help along the way, don't hesitate to ask for assistance from your supervisor or a librarian or Contact Premier Dissertations to write a comprehensive literature review for your dissertation or research paper.